AstraZeneca Says Its Vaccine Needs additional Study - UrduPoint

 But US scientists have said the higher rate of effectiveness came during tests in people aged 55 and under, and was discovered by accident during the clinical trials.

-"Now that we've found what looks like a better efficacy we have to validate this, so we need to do an additional study," AstraZeneca boss Soriot told Bloomberg.
+"Now that we've found what looks like a better efficacy, we have to validate this, so we need to do an additional study," AstraZeneca chief executive Pascal Soriot told Bloomberg.

 He said he expected that to be another "international study but this one could be faster because we know the efficacy is high, so we need a smaller number of patients".

-The additional trial was not likely to delay regulatory approval in Britain and the European Union, AstraZeneca chief executive Pascal Soriot said.
+The additional trial was not likely to delay regulatory approval in Britain and the European Union, Soriot said.

 There are high hopes for the AstraZeneca/Oxford vaccine, which Pollard has hailed as a "vaccine for the world" given that it could be cheaper to make, and easier to store and distribute.